rakibulhasanimran/CEH/web.md

 This walkthrough will require running both of the below Curl Requests on the AttackBox which can be opened by using the Blue Button Above.

-In the second step of the reset email process, the username is submitted in a POST field to the web server, and the email address is sent in the query string request as a `GE`T field.
+In the second step of the reset email process, the username is submitted in a POST field to the web server, and the email address is sent in the query string request as a `GET` field.

 Let's illustrate this by using the curl tool to manually make the request to the webserver.